jupyter/governance/communitybuildingcommittee.md

 and design projects, growing the community of contributors, and strengthening collaborations.

-This committee will partner with NumFOCUS to manage the Jupyter Community Workshop program operations and budget.
+This working group will partner with NumFOCUS to manage the Jupyter Community Workshop program operations and budget.

 ### JupyterCon